Patricia J. Johnson

-Patricia Jean Johnson is a Professor of Microbiology at University of California, Los Angeles (UCLA).
-She works on the parasite Trichomonas vaginalis, which is responsible for the most prevalent sexually transmitted infections in the United States, Trichomoniasis.
-She was elected a member of the National Academy of Sciences (NAS) in 2019.
+Patricia Jean Johnson (born 20th century) is an American microbiologist.

+She is a Distinguished Professor of Microbiology at the University of California, Los Angeles (UCLA).
+She works on the parasite Trichomonas vaginalis, which is responsible for trichomoniasis – one of the most prevalent sexually transmitted infections in the United States.

+Johnson was elected a member of the National Academy of Sciences (NAS) in 2019.